- What's the idea here?

 - Will I ever catch up to the highest level player?

 Yes!
-The entire game resets about every four weeks.
+The entire game resets resets on 4th of every month.
 Everyone starts over from zero.
 Brainchef is like a land of equal opportunity.

 - What are turns?